 If your child has any symptoms of this disease, call your healthcare provider to find out what to do and be sure to tell them about this notice.
 If you do not have a regular healthcare provider to care for your child, contact your local health department for instructions on how to find one.

 Country Fun Child Care Child Illness Management guidelines generally follow those for the local public schools.
+Managing Infectious Diseases in Child Care and School (a quick reference guide, 2nd edition) is also on hand and consulted.

 Illnesses requiring exclusion from care include, but are not limited to: